apjohnson12/SpotifyEnhancer/README.md

 $ python generator.py
 ```

 By default, the yaml file has dummy data.
 The program has limited functionality with the dummy data.
+It will not be able to hit any endpoints without valid data.
 If you know your client ID, client Secret, and Username, you can replace the contents with those and the program should be fully functional.